Defense Stock In Focus Ahead of Earnings

 Nonetheless, Lockheed Martin’s revenues and net income are both up 25% since fiscal 2018.
 The company is also estimated to grow earnings by 17.8% for fiscal 2022 and by 4.9% for fiscal 2023.
 LMT offers a dividend yield of 2.41 with a forward dividend of $11.20.
 Still, revenues are expected to drop by 1.4% for fiscal 2022, making Lockheed Martin stock an unattractive stock investment at its current inflated valuation.

 What's more, LMT boasts a Schaeffer's Volatility Scorecard (SVS) of 75out of a 100.
 This means the shares tend to outperform said volatility expectations.
-7 Health Care Stocks to Buy Even if the Economy Gets Sick
+7 Travel Stocks That Will Benefit as Covid Restrictions End

 .